flutter/website/flutter-for-xamarin-forms.md

 ## What is the equivalent of a Grid?

 The closest equivalent of a `Grid` would be to use a `GridView`.
 This is much more powerful than what you are used to in Xamarin.Forms.
-A `GridView` contains a scrolling as well.
+A `GridView` provides automatic scrolling when the content exceeds the its viewable space.

 <!-- skip -->
 {% prettify dart %}